sled dog equipment

 Rolling and adaptability

 Rolling is affected by the size of the wheels and the pattern and width of the tire.
 The bigger wheels rolls more easily, even over bumps.
 The advantage of scooters with smaller wheels, such as Kickbike Freeride and Kostka Hill Fun, is agility and ease of transport.
 Even if you choose an off-road model, you can of course change to smoother tires later, if your driving happens mainly on tarmac.
-On the other hand, if you want to extend the season of use of the kickboard over the winter, studded tires are also available for most tire sizes.
+On the other hand, if you want to extend the season of use of the scooter over the winter, studded tires are also available for most tire sizes.

 Help with the choice